Learn About Multiple Myeloma

 - Mental confusion

-The first step in diagnosing any disease is to complete a medical history and physical examination.
-In order to diagnose multiple myeloma, your doctor may also order tests and procedures such as:
+The first step in diagnosing multiple myeloma is to complete a medical history and physical examination.
+When discussing how to diagnose multiple myeloma, your doctor may also order tests and procedures such as:

 - Blood and urine tests: These tests can detect proteins or other substances (such as monoclonal proteins) that are more likely to be seen in the blood or urine of people with multiple myeloma